busstoptaktik/geodesy/comments/000-comment.md

     ...
 }
 ```
-In C, using PROJ, the demo program would resemble this:
+In C, using PROJ, the demo program would resemble this untested snippet:

 ```C
 #include <proj.h>